Lang-Shao/graduate_cource/Using_C++/Using_ROOT/Install_ROOT/README.md

 3. Setup environment and run ROOT

+for once put the following line in ~/.bashrc as in:

+> alias root_init='source ~/Software/ROOT/build/bin/thisroot.sh'

+use the following command in a new terminal to setup ROOT environment:

+> root_init

+To run ROOT GUI:

+> root

-put the following line in ~/.bashrc as in:
+(or simply for once put the following line in ~/.bashrc as in:

 > alias root_init='source ~/Software/ROOT/build/bin/thisroot.sh ; root'

-run the following command in a new terminal:

-> root_init
+)